stevehoover/warp-v/README.md

 <a href="https://travis-ci.com/" target="_blank">Travis-CI</a> is used for continuous integration testing: <a href="https://travis-ci.com/stevehoover/warp-v" target="_blank">WARP-V Travis CI</a>.
 CI runs formal verification tests, created using <a href="https://github.com/cliffordwolf/riscv-formal" target="_blank">riscv-formal</a>, by Clifford Wolf.

+**`pre-commit`**: Currently, SandPiper is not available for public download due to export restrictions, so it cannot be available in the CI environment.
+SV sources must be pre-built and included in the repository.
+Run the `pre-commit` script to run sandpiper locally.
+This will also configure your local repo to run `pre-commit` as a pre-commit hook in the future.

+**CI Environment**: Some of the tools used by CI are provided as pre-built binaries in <a href="https://github.com/stevehoover/warp-v_ci_env" target="_blank">this repo</a>.
+Others are built from source and cached between builds using a <a href="https://docs.travis-ci.com/user/caching" target="_blank">caching feature of Travis-CI</a>.
+Caching is applied blindly, without regard to changes in sources.
+CI scripts will check the latest sources against the ones from the cache and report differences near the end of the log.
+The cache can be cleared manually from the build page.
+Look under "More options" (upper-right).

+**CI Debug**: <a href="https://docs.travis-ci.com/user/running-build-in-debug-mode" target="_blank">Debugging Travis-CI failures</a> can be awkward.
+To simplify things, if a formal check fails, CI scripts attempt to upload the failure traces using https://transfer.sh/.
+Look for messages near the end of the log file containing links to the uploaded traces for download and debug.